-But after reading today’s article, you will know everything about the tasty snack, and be able to decide if you could have it or not (if you have fatty liver)… and how much of it should you have.
+But after reading today’s article, you will know everything about this tasty snack, and be able to decide if you could have it or not if you have a fatty liver… and how much of it should you have.

 With these in mind, let’s see what are the pros and cons of eating popcorn and especially the things you have to take into consideration when deciding if you should snack on it (or not).

 We’ll start with the good news first!
 Popcorn is a whole grain with tons of nutrients that our body needs.
 It’s somewhat similar to rice or other grains.

 Let’s look at an image below for a better overview (image via Google, info via Wikipedia):

 As you can see, there are a lot of benefits that you get from eating 100 grams of popcorn, including 30% of the daily recommended dose of Magnesium, 16% Iron, as well as nice amounts of Vitamin B6, Potassium and Fiber.

 Fiber is extremely important for all people and most of us are getting low amounts of it, leading to constipation and other problems, while Iron is extremely important especially for those who have a diet that excludes meat.

 There are tons of carbs here as well (we’ll go more in depth about this in the Cons section below).

 Apart from the clear benefits coming from the high nutritional value of popcorn, we have an article published on Lybrate where their experts list even more benefits of eating popcorn.

 One of the most surprising for most might be the fact that it actually controls blood sugar levels (because of the high fiber content, meaning that the carbs are released slower), but can also reduce cholesterol, is rich in antioxidants and improves digestive health.